 This is a blood test that assesses for alpha-fetoprotein (AFP), a protein that the fetus produces.

 AFP does not usually enter the mother’s bloodstream.
 If it does, it usually means the fetus has abnormally high levels and probably a neural tube defect.
 This could indicate anencephaly, an incomplete skull and underdeveloped brain, or spina bifida.

 Sometimes, AFP levels are normal but the fetus has spina bifida.
-In other case, AFP levels are high but the fetus is healthy.
+In other cases, AFP levels are high but the fetus is healthy.

 If AFP levels are high, the doctor will order another blood test.
-If they are still high, further tests, including an ultrasound scan will be ordered to try to find out why AFP is high and to check for signs of spina bifida.
+If they are still high, the doctor will recommend further tests to identify the reason.

 AFP levels may also be high if: